-The Difference Between Pregnancy Leave and Parental Leave?team
+Pregnancy Leave and Parental Leave: What’s the Differenceachkarlaw-admin

 Expecting a child can be the most exciting and stressful period of a person’s life.
 Support during this time is crucial, particularly from an employer.
 The law gives pregnant employees certain time off to manage their pregnancy.
 The law also provides rights to non-birthing parents.
 The objective is to ensure that employees do not have to quit their jobs due to pregnancy.

 What obligations do employers have to pregnant employees and new parents?
 What protections are available to pregnant employees?
 When can a parent take leave to care for their newborn?
 What can an employee do if their rights to pregnancy or parental leave are not respected in the workplace?

 The article below will answer these questions, discuss the scope of pregnancy leave and parental leave, and explain what an employee can do if their rights are violated.

 There are statutory protections available to allow pregnant employees to continue working during their pregnancy and afterward.

 Under the Ontario Human Rights Code (the “Code“), an employer has a duty to offer reasonable accommodations to pregnant employees, such as time off to attend doctor’s appointments, modification of duties, and protection from adverse treatment at the workplace due to pregnancy.

 Employees also have other statutory rights which help them manage their pregnancy better.
 These include the right to pregnancy leave, parental leave, maternity benefits, and reinstatement after pregnancy-related leave.

 These statutory protections provide job security to pregnant employees and allow them to participate meaningfully in the workforce if they choose to.
 If you are expecting and want to know more about your legal rights in the workplace, it is best to contact an employment and Human Rights lawyer.

 When Can Employees Seek Pregnancy Leave in Ontario?